Can You Work in Austria with a German EU Blue Card?

 The biggest benefit of this permit is that there are no restrictions regarding the labor market, and you aren’t longer limited to a specific employer.

 In Austria, it will take 5 years to receive a permanent residency.
-So, think about your future plans and prioritize.
+So, think about your plans and prioritize.

 What you need to know about EU Blue Card